ocramz/ocramz.github.io/_posts/2021-07-18-ad-delcont.markdown

 A few days ago I stumbled upon a recent line of research that applies an old idea from functional programming languages (continuation passing) to an old idea from numerical computing (automatic differentiation, AD).
 The result is an elegant algorithm, which remains close to the textbook treatment of reverse-mode AD ("backpropagation") and could rightly be considered its "natural" implementation.

-In this post I will give an informal account of the theory and present a library I've published that implements it, [ad-delcont](https://hackage.haskell.org/package/ad-delcont).
+In this post I will give an informal but thorough account of the theory and present a library I've published that implements it, [ad-delcont](https://hackage.haskell.org/package/ad-delcont).

 ## Optimization